crate/crate-demo/github-archive/README.md

 ```console
 $ ssh -i ~/.ssh/github-archive.pem -L 4200:localhost:4200 ec2-user@public_dns_name
 ```

+## Github Data table
+The SQL query for creation of the github data table can be found in the ``schema.sql`` file.
+If the port forwarding command from the previous section was apllied connect to the crate cluster via ``crash`` or ``Admin UI`` on ``localhost:4200`` and create the table using the given query.

 ## Importing data
 Import data from s3 to the Crate cluster: